atisac/certified-kubernetes-administrator-course/docs/08-Storage/05-Container.Storage-Interface.md

 ## Container Runtime Interface

 - Kubernetes used Docker alone as the container runtime engine, and all the code to work with Docker was embedded within the Kubernetes source code.
-Other container runtimes, such as rkt and CRI-O.
+With other container runtimes coming in, such as rkt and CRI-O, it was important to open up and extend support to work with different container runtimes and not depend on the Kubernetes source code.
 - The Container Runtime Interface is a standard that defines how an orchestration solution like Kubernetes would communicate with container runtimes like Docker.
-If any new container runtime interace is developed, they can simply follow the CRI standards.
+If any new container runtime interface is developed, they can simply follow the CRI standards.

 ![class-11](../../images/class11.PNG)